VishalSingh1206/UdyamwellReactJSAssignment/README.md

    - Implementation of additional features beyond the basic requirements.

 Submission Instructions:
-- Fork this repository (Repository Link) and create your solution.
+- Fork this repository and create your solution.
 - Provide clear instructions on how to run your application.
 - Submit a pull request with your solution within the 72-hour timeframe.
 We look forward to seeing your creativity in implementing the UdyamSathi dashboard!
 If you have any questions, feel free to reach out.
 Good luck!